LASR

 Share count has increased 12.1% over three years, indicating dilution.

-Over the past 7 years, a hypothetical investment of $100 in LASR would have grown to $246, compared to $245 for the S&P 500.
-That represents an annualized return of 13.7% vs 13.6% for the index — confirming LASR as a market-beating investment and the kind of quality company where buying during 200-week moving average touches has historically been rewarded.
+Over the past 7.1 years, a hypothetical investment of $100 in LASR would have grown to $266, compared to $271 for the S&P 500.
+LASR has returned 14.8% annualized vs 15.1% for the index, underperforming the broader market over this period.

 Free cash flow has been volatile over the past several years, making the quality of earnings harder to assess.